Nas-Islam/socialgamingproject/README.md

 >
 > *Figure 16: Update Rating Page*
 ## Known Issues
-The bugs in the system are listed below:
+There are a few known bugs in the system:
 * Entering a form field with a phrase that isn't in the database will cause an Attribute Error.